United States at the FIFA Women's World Cup

 The United States women's national soccer team is the most successful women's national team in the history of the Women's World Cup, having won four titles, earning second-place once and third-place finishes three times.
-The United States is one of the countries besides Germany, Japan, and Norway to win a FIFA Women's World Cup (China 1991, United States 1999, Canada 2015, France 2019).
-The United States are also the only team that has played the maximum number of matches possible in every tournament.
+The United States is one of five countries including Germany, Japan, Norway, and Spain to win a FIFA Women's World Cup.
+(The United States won in China in 1991, in the United States in 1999, in Canada in 2015, and in France in 2019).
+The United States was also the only team that played the maximum number of matches possible in every tournament until they got eliminated by the eventual third-place winner Sweden in the round of 16 in 2023.

 1991 World Cup

 For the first World Cup Women's Championship, the United States qualified as the North and Central America Qualifications.
 At a tournament in Port-au-Prince, Haiti's capital, they met in the first round Trinidad and Tobago, Mexico, and Martinique (who, as a non-FIFA member, could not qualify for the World Cup).
 The U.S. prevailed with three wins, scoring 34–0 goals.
 In the semifinals, hosts Haiti were defeated 10–0 in the final Canada, which also reached the final without conceding, 5–0.
 Thus, the U.S. qualified as the only CONCACAF representative for the World Cup finals.

 In China, the team met Sweden, Brazil, and Japan in the group stage.
 On November 17, 1991, they played in Panyu their first World Cup match and won against Sweden 3–2.
 Carin Jennings scored the first two World Cup goals for the United States.
 After a 5-0 win over Brazil and a 3-0 win over Japan, the group winners reached the quarter-finals.
 This was followed by a 7-0 victory over the Republic of China and a 5-2 draw against Germany in the semifinals, Carin Jennings led the US with a "flawless" hat-trick.
 In the final then vice-European Champion Norway was the opponent and here it was Michelle Akers, who secured the 2–1 victory with two goals and was also the top scorer with a total of 10 goals.
 Carin Jennings was awarded the Golden Ball for Best Player of the Tournament.